atcomputing/guacamole-trigger/README.md

 There are a couple of things you need to consider when writing start and stop commands:

 * The output of your command will be displayed to the user that triggers the start command.
-* exit status codes of your command are used to determine the succes of the command.
+* exit status codes of your command are used to determine the success of the command.
 For now only a warning is printed in the logs of Guacamole if this is non zero.
 * the time the commands take to run is the time that the plugin assumes it takes to start/stop the host.
     * If your command exits before the guacd could connect, the user gets an error message that no connection could be made.
       You could add a sleep statement to prevent this.